 Operating a much smaller and simpler attic layout now, more in keeping with my old age, lame legs and lame brain.
 Current power center for two districts shown below.

-Understood, unfortunately LEDS are not an option when hosting a round Robin get together.
 I agree about the amps should remain the same unless there is transformer drop in supply in wattage.
 Which is what I think I am seeing too.
 Is this where phasing power.
 Helps?

 Isn't the resistance causing the IR drop coming from the track itself which can be overcome by connecting additional properly sized wire runs at strategic places where the voltage is low?